December 30, 2009

 2. Add salt and honey to the vinegar in a separate glass bowl.
 Mix well.

-3. Pour the vinegar mixture over the garlic in the canning jar, leaving 1-inch headspace, tightly seal the jar with a lid.
+3. Pour the vinegar mixture over the garlic in the canning jar, leaving 1-inch headspace, and tightly seal the jar with a lid.

 4. Place in a cool and dark place.